gotthardp/lorawan-server/doc/ADR.md

  - **Set Data Rate** defines the data rate;
  - **Set Channels** defines the set of channels to be used.
 The channels are given as a comma-separated list of interfaces, e.g. `0-2` (for EU) or `0-71` (for US).
+ - **Set RX1 DR offset** defines the offset between the uplink and the RX1 slot downlink data rates

 See the [Device Administration](Devices.md) guide for more details on the server administration.